cl-codes/cl-codes/README.md

 - 💻 Python, React, Javascript, Typescript, Node.js, MongoDB, SQL
 - 🎓 Recently completed the Hatchways Career Accelerator Program
 - 🌱 Currently learning more about front-end development!
-- ⚡ Fun fact: Spent half of 2021 exploring West Coast USA and Europe.
+- ⚡ Fun fact: I spent half of 2021 exploring West Coast USA and Europe.
 Always excited to talk about travel!
 <!--
 **cl-codes/cl-codes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.